axelvaldez/radical-companies/_posts/Blog/2022-07-17-giving-rads-the-latest.markdown

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">How It Works</h1>
  <ol>
-  <li>Everyone gets one RAD per day <em>to give</em>.
-This represents an equal piece of the value they've created.
-Actually, what you are really doing with this app is recognizing your peers&rsquo; contributions.</li>
-  <li>For example, if you have a monthly cycle, at the end of the month you may have 30 RADs and you&rsquo;ve pressed the green recognition button 15 times equally for two people, then they each get 15 RADs.
-If, on the other hand, you&rsquo;ve pressed the green recognition  button 30 times equally for two people, they still get 15 RADs.
-After trying out various methods, this seems to be the easiest since you don&rsquo;t have to worry about how many RADs you have—instead you can focus on your peers&rsquo; contributions and press the green recognition  button as often as you feel is right for each contribution.</li>
+  <li>You press the green button to recognize a peer's contribution</li>
-  <li>You can press the green bottom more than once.</li>
+  <li>You can press the green bottom as many times as you want to reflect how you feel about their contribution.</li>
-  <li>Once you ease off on the green button, a note box will come up so you can let people know the reason you are giving them <span style="font-size:smaller; ">RAD</span>s</li>
+  <li>Once you ease off on the green button, a note box will come up so you can let your peer know why you are giving them <span style="font-size:smaller; ">RAD</span>s</li>
   <li>Once you submit (or dismiss) the note, a notification shows up on their device, along with the note.</li>
   <li>The actual number of RADs is limited to the number of days in your cycle.
 This is calculated as,
    <p style="text-align:center; ">